McIndi/delve/doc/user/Getting_Started.md

 - **Searches**: Use interactive or scheduled queries to ingest data.

 ### Field Extraction and Preprocessing
 Field extraction identifies and extracts specific fields from data.
+Delve
-Delve supports:
+supports:
 - **Index-time Extractions**: Applied during data ingestion and persisted in the database.
+Update `DELVE_EXTRACTION_MAP` in `settings.py` to map sourcetypes to the appropriate extraction functions.
 - **Search-time Extractions**: Dynamically extract fields during a search (can be persisted to the database or ephemeral).
+The `qs_update` search command can be used to update events at search time after new fields are extracted.
 - **Preprocessing**: Take action (email, log, etc.) on certain events during ingestion.
+Register processor functions in `DELVE_PROCESSOR_MAP` in `settings.py` based on the event sourcetype.

 ### Search
 Search functionality allows querying and filtering data, as well as performing transformations, visualizations, and more.
 Delve supports custom search commands written in Python, which can be registered in the configuration.
+The `DELVE_SEARCH_COMMANDS` setting in `settings.py` can be updated to add or remove available search commands.

 ### Custom Apps
 Delve enables the creation of custom apps to group related data and code.
 These apps can include custom search commands, dashboards, REST API endpoints, and more.
+Custom apps are added to the `INSTALLED_APPS` setting in `settings.py` so that Django knows to load them.

 ### Alerts
 Delve provides search-based and processor-based alerts: